openstack/kolla/doc/operating-kolla.rst

 This can be useful when you want to do a new clean deployment, particularly one changing the network topology.

-``tools/cleanup-images`` can be used to remove all Docker images from the local Docker cache.
-Note: this will remove the registry also.
+``tools/cleanup-images`` can be used to remove all Docker images built by Kolla from the local Docker cache.